 - All wind farm applications should be accompanied by a Landscape Impact Assessment (LIA), either as part of the Environmental Impact Statement (EIS) where appropriate or as a separate report.
-The LIA should include the following: - Description of proposed development, including alternatives considered during design process; - Description of geographic location and landscape context; - Selection of viewshed reference points from where the proposal is examined in detail; - Assessment of the sensitivity of landscape from each viewshed reference point; - Preparation of photomontages; - Estimation of likely degree of impact on landscape; and - Recommendation of mitigation measures - The visual impacts on established landmarks, landscape features and views should be considered as part of the LIA.
+The LIA should include the following: - Description of proposed development, including alternatives considered during design process; - Description of geographic location and landscape context; - Selection of viewshed reference points from where the proposal is examined in detail, to include the most prominent views of the proposed development from the closest town or villages, surrounding roads and elevated points; - Assessment of the sensitivity of landscape from each viewshed reference point; - Preparation of photomontages; - Estimation of likely degree of impact on landscape; and - Recommendation of mitigation measures - The visual impacts on established landmarks, landscape features and views should be considered as part of the LIA.
 Potential impacts in adjoining counties should also be identified and assessed.
 In particular, designated scenic landscapes, views, routes and features of county, regional and local value may be considered and assessed for visual impacts. - Should specific recommendations arise from the proposed National Landscape Strategy and National Landscape Characterisation, any future applications must take such guidance into consideration. - Methods employed to mitigate the impact of wind turbines in the landscape setting in general will be influenced by the layout and design of the proposed wind farm.
-In this regard, applicants should have regard to Aesthetic Considerations in Siting and Design contained in Chapter 6 of the Guidelines for Planning Authorities on Wind Energy Development (Department of Environment, Heritage and Local Government, 2006).
+In this regard, applicants should have regard to

+Aesthetic Considerations in Siting and Design contained in Chapter 6 of the Guidelines for Planning Authorities on Wind Energy Development (Department of Environment, Heritage and Local Government, 2006).